 10. Visit Florida’s Ten Thousand Islands

 First of all, there are hundreds not 10,000 islands but you’re not going to visit them all anyway so the inaccurate name shouldn’t make any difference.
-I didn’t make it this far out on either of my trips (it’s past Naples) but it looks like a slice of paradise.
+This part of the Everglades is a slice of paradise.
 If solitude and nature and the Everglades without the tourists is what you’re after, you’ll find it here.
 Everglades kayak tours and night adventures are especially popular.
-And don’t forget to watch the epic sunsets.
+And don’t forget to watch the epic sunsets (and pack mosquito repellent).

 Things to do in the Everglades (south)

 Although I suggest you go north if you only have one day to visit Everglades National Park, the south is absolutely worth a visit.
 If you don’t mind a long day, you might even be able to see both north and south (see my itineraries below).
-Here’s the best things to do in the Everglades if you head south from Homestead.
+Here’s what you can see if you head south from Homestead.
 From Miami, take Highway 41, connect to the 997 south to Homestead.
 Follow the signposts from there.

 11. Pop into the Ernest Coe Visitor Centre

 If you’re a fan of doing things ‘the right way’, stop at the Earnest Coe Visitor Centre for a quick intro to the Everglades.
 It’s the first Everglades visitor centre you’ll see as you enter the National Park.
-I’d spent too long trying to track down coffee in Homestead (not as easy as it sounds) and therefore had zip on down to Flamingo for my booked boat trip.
+I’d spent too long trying to track down coffee in Homestead (not as easy as it sounds) and had a quick visit before zipping on down to Flamingo for my booked boat trip.

 12. Wade through the slough slog

 You’ll have to be a die-hard nature lover and explorer to walk the Slough Slog.
 Normally I fill those boots but, on this occasion, wearing just my Bikenstocks, I didn’t have the boots for this wet trail.